-- 10 The affected environment represents the status of the resource using the best available, most - current data.
-The resource areas considered for potential disproportionate environmental and - 12 human health effects in minority and low-income communities and disproportionate health - and safety risks to children include the following: noise, land use, and air quality.
+The affected environment represents the status of the resource using the best available, most current data.
+The resource areas considered for potential disproportionate environmental and human health effects in minority and low-income communities and disproportionate health and safety risks to children include the following: noise, land use, and air quality.

-- 15 The ROI for this analysis regarding environmental justice communities and noise is the area - within the greater than 65 dBA DNL noise zones generated by airborne noise associated with - 17 FSRA.
-FAA considers all land uses to be compatible at noise levels less than 65 dBA DNL. - 18 Therefore, 65 dBA DNL or greater is considered the threshold for adverse impacts on - 19 populations, including environmental justice communities, children, and the elderly.
-Civilian - and transient military aircraft operations occur frequently at the regional airport.
-Ebbing ANG - 21 Base is co-located with the regional airport but does not have a flying mission under existing - conditions; however, the base is used occasionally by other transient military aircraft. - 23 As shown in Table 3.6-1, the minority population within Arkansas is 27.6 percent, slightly higher - in Sebastian County with 30.4 percent, while the city of Fort Smith is higher with 40.6 percent. - 25 The low-income population is approximately 17.1 percent of the total population in Arkansas - and 18.5 percent in Sebastian County.
-The percentage for the city of Fort Smith is similar, with - 27 21.0 percent.
-The percentages of children are similar among the state, county, and city, - accounting for approximately 24 percent of the population.
-Those over 65 years of age range - from 16.6 percent in the state, 15.6 percent in the county, and 14.7 percent in Fort Smith.
+The ROI for this analysis regarding environmental justice communities and noise is the area within the greater than DNL 65 dBA noise zones generated by airborne noise associated with FSRA.
+FAA considers all land uses to be compatible at noise levels less than DNL 65 dBA.
+Therefore, DNL 65 dBA or greater is considered the threshold for adverse impacts on populations, including environmental justice communities, children, and the elderly.
+Civilian and transient military aircraft operations occur frequently at the regional airport.
+Ebbing ANG Base is co-located with the regional airport but does not have a flying mission under existing conditions; however, the base is used occasionally by other transient military aircraft.

+As shown in Table 3.6-1, the minority population within Arkansas is 27.6%, slightly higher in Sebastian County with 30.4%, while the city of Fort Smith is higher with 40.6%.
+The low-income population is approximately 17.1% of the total population in Arkansas and 18.5% in Sebastian County.
+The percentage for the city of Fort Smith is similar, with 21.0%.
+The percentages of children are similar among the state, county, and city, accounting for approximately 24% of the population.
+Those over 65 years of age range from 16.6% in the state, 15.6% in the county, and 14.7% in Fort Smith.